 This menu allows you to add content at the beginning or end of your articles when delivered via RSS.
 It will help identify you as the original source if content scrapers forget to remove this.
 You can use several variables, but the given option is usually good enough.

-There are a number of tools to make your transition to Yoast SEO a bit easier.
+We have already looked at the Tool menu earlier.
+It contains a number of utilities to make your transition to Yoast a bit easier.

 - Bulk Editor – Edit post titles and meta descriptions en masse instead of one by one.
 This is very nice if you are installing the plugin on a site that already has a bunch of content on it.

 - Optimize SEO Data – If you didn’t run this earlier, or if you’re prompted to run it again, you can find the option here.
 It’s a good idea to optimize your site with this tool, as it can speed things up a lot.